c2m2-asia/kathmandu/_posts/2020-04-27-workforce-impact.md

 Unsurprisingly -- and rather unfortunately -- immediate priorities of workers in the tourism industry seem to echo those of our ancestors in the stone age: food and shelter.
 The COVID-19 pandemic has really take a big economic toll on individuals.
 With reduced savings, few options for borrowing, and increasing debt, the situation of the Nepalese tourism labour force seems very fragile.

 {% maincolumn 'assets/img/charts/NextSixMonthsChallengesRnk1Dist.png' '' %}
-{% maincolumn 'assets/img/charts/NextSixMonthsChallengesMultiples.png' '' %}
+{% maincolumn 'assets/img/charts/NextSixMonthsChallengesMultiples.png' '<b>Which of the following are some challenges you are likely to face in the next 6 months?</b> <br/><br/> Respondents could select more than one answer for this question.
+Each pie chart represents the percentage of respondents that choose a given option.' %}